sprintertech/sprinter-sdk/docs/docs/03-sdk/03-class-reference.md

 ### `constructor(fetchOptions: Omit<FetchOptions, "signal">)`

 Initializes the SDK with the given fetch options.
-These options are used to configure how requests are made to the Sprinter API.
+The `signal` property is explicitly excluded from the fetch options because it is meant to be provided dynamically when individual requests are made, allowing developers to abort those requests if necessary.

 #### Parameters

-- `fetchOptions: Omit<FetchOptions, "signal">`: An object that allows specifying additional fetch options, excluding the signal property.
+- `fetchOptions: Omit<FetchOptions, "signal">`: An object that allows specifying additional fetch options, excluding the `signal` property.
-- `fetchOptions` allows you to configure options like headers, credentials, and more for the requests made by the SDK.
-This configuration is essential when integrating with secured or custom endpoints.

 #### Example